Conor-Parle/react-movie-labs/README.md

 I think what confused me the most was the api folder.
 Once i finally understood it after getting it wrong multipe times I was able to repeat a very similar process for the other pages.
 Depending on the page sometimes the api code would change a little bit but overall it would remain fairly similar and I would then just have to rename the neccessary parts of the code to the new page name.

+The pages section was similar in a way.
+I had completed the upcoming.js page in the labs so I was able to use that as a template for the other pages which was extremely useful.